ofabricio/jsqt/README.md

 If `cond` is true `then` is executed, otherwise `else` is;
 `else` is optional and returns `(this)` when omited.

-`if` accepts many pairs of cond/then and in that case it works like a switch/case.
+`(if)` accepts variadic pairs of cond/then and in that case it works like a switch/case.

 `cond` and `else` can be a function or a key;
 `then` can be a function or a raw value.